The Walter Center expects employers to adhere to the following guidelines created by NACE (National Association of Colleges and Employers).

 Third Party Recruiters

 Third party recruiters will be allowed to post positions if they provide, in the job posting, the name of the organization for which the third party is providing recruiting services.
-The third party recruiter must also provide contact information for the organization for which the third party is providing recruiting services to the Recruiting Coordinator of Arts & Sciences Career Services.
+The third party recruiter must also provide contact information for the organization for which the third party is providing recruiting services to the Walter Center for Career Achievement.

 Compliance with Equal Employment Opportunity (EEO) and Affirmative Action Principles